andycroll/andycroll.com/_posts/2018/2018-01-07-be-sparing-when-using-unless.md

 ## Why not?

-I’m definitely not saying don't use `unless`, but it's important to remember it is _sugar_ and thus its important only to use it where it makes the resulting code clearer.
+I’m definitely not saying don't use `unless`, but it's important to remember it is _sugar_ and thus important only to use it where it makes the resulting code clearer.